 Armed with CFA, one can work in portfolio management and equity research, two areas where the MBA degree does not help much.

-The course structure is extensively intensive, meaning the candidate learn the finance segment thoroughly.
-Lastly, various research studies show that CFA charterholders are paid higher on an average.
+The course structure is extensively intensive, meaning the candidate learns the finance segment thoroughly.
+Lastly, various research studies show that CFA charterholders are paid higher on average.

 Pros and Cons